Aldogard/HarryPotter/README.md

 Coming soon:
 - overview about the rules of the wizard chess game
 - overview about the rules of the training
-- Quiz